 Study setting, period and population

 Retrospective cohort study was conducted in Hawassa university comprehensive specialized hospital to identify the predictors of preterm mortalities.
-Hospital is found in Hawassa City which is 275 Kilometer far to the south from the capital of Ethiopia.
-It offers both diagnostic and treatment services including delivery and Neonatal Intensive care service for more than 12 million populations per year. ha about 450 beds for medical, gynecological and obstetrics, surgical, pediatrics, emergency, orthopedic and outpatient department (OPD) services.
-The Neonatal Intensive Care Unit of the hospital had about 1000-1500 admissions of neonates The study included all preterm neonates admitted to neonatal intensive care unit of Hawassa University Comprehensive Specialized Hospital from May 9, 2019 to April 22, 2021.
-Preterm neonate’s charts with incomplete records or missing important variables (baseline characteristics, outcome preterm neonate and duration of stay) or whose card is not available in the card room at the time of data collection were excluded
+This Hospital is found in Hawassa City which is 275 Kilometer far to the south from Addis Ababa, the capital city of Ethiopia.
+It offers both diagnostic and treatment services including delivery and Neonatal Intensive care service for more than 12 million populations per year.
+It had about 450 beds for medical, gynecological and obstetrics, surgical, pediatrics, emergency, orthopedic and outpatient department (OPD) services.
+In average, about 4,500 deliveries attended in Hawassa University Comprehensive Specialized delivery room.
+The Neonatal Intensive Care Unit of the hospital had about 1000-1500 admissions of neonates among which 350-400 were preterm neonates with estimated annual neonatal death of more than 150.
+The study included all preterm neonates admitted to neonatal intensive care unit of Hawassa University Comprehensive Specialized Hospital from May 9, 2019 to April 22, 2021.
+Preterm neonate’s charts with incomplete records or missing important variables (baseline characteristics, outcome of preterm neonates and duration of stay) or whose card is not available in the card room at the time of data collection were excluded

 Data Collection Procedure and period

 Data extraction/collection tool was developed after reviewing different literature.
 Finally, we adopted questionnaire from previous studies conducted in Gondar and Felegahiwot Specialized Hospitals, Amhara region, Ethiopia, 2020.
 After adaption, pretest was done on 5% of the participants at the same hospital to test for clarity and consistency.
 The data collectors were professional nurses and were trained in detail and assigned for data collection process.
 Data collection was conducted from May 9 -30, 2021.
-The starting point for follow-up time was the first date of admission to NICU and the endpoint was date of death, censored (date of discharge or alive at the end of the study) until the last neonatal period.
+The starting point for follow-up time was the first date of admission to NICU and the endpoint was date of death, censored (i.e. date of discharge or alive at the end of the study) until the last neonatal period.

 Preterm neonatal chart number was taken from NICU registration logbook.
 Before collecting the data, the chart was reviewed (both for baseline and follow up records).
 The record of all study participants was selected according to the eligibility criteria and reviewed by four BSc nurses.
 The available information on the chart of neonate was extracted by using data abstraction format.
 The survival status of study participants was obtained from the charts.
 Death was confirmed by reviewing the medical record and death certificate of the preterm neonates.

 Completed checklists were checked on daily bases for completeness and clarity through close supervision by principal investigator.
-Data collectors reached source documents getting permission from the concerned bodies of hospital.
+Data collectors reached source documents after getting permission from the concerned bodies of the hospital.

 Predictor of Preterm Death